islambou/getCityBy/README.md

 how to use it :
 * creat a citiesManager object : citiesManager CM = new citiesManager(file_location);

-with the file directory as an integer
+with the file directory as a parameter

  *  call the methode getCities(String value, int criteria) value    : Used to set the value of our search query  (Ex : 75)